Code of Conduct

-Before the event, reports are being monitored by Emmy Tsang, eLife (Sprint coordinator).
+During the event, reports are being monitored by the Code of Conduct enforcement team and Emmy Tsang, eLife (Sprint coordinator).

 When taking a personal report, our staff will ensure you are safe and cannot be overheard.
 They may involve other event staff to ensure your report is managed properly.
 Once safe, we’ll ask you to tell us about what happened.
 This can be upsetting, but we’ll handle it respectfully, and you can bring someone to support you.
 You won’t be asked to confront anyone and all reports will be handled with discretion.

 In your report, please do your best to include:

 - Identifying information (e.g. names, nicknames, pseudonyms) of the participant who has violated the Code of Conduct

 - The approximate time of the behaviour (if different than the time the report was made)